 A Safer Way to Quit Smoking?

-Reaching for an e-cigarette to quit smoking isn’t necessarily a healthier option, especially considering vaping often produces carcinogenic compounds like benzene and formaldehyde.
+Reaching for an electronic cigarette to quit smoking isn’t necessarily a healthier option, especially considering vaping often produces carcinogenic compounds like benzene and formaldehyde.
 And the research is mixed when it looks at how effective the devices are in aiding people quit smoking traditional cigarettes.

 Researchers found that almost all of the 2.6 million adults using the electronic cigarette in Great Britain are current ex-smokers who are using the device to help them quit or to prevent them from going back to cigarettes.
 The Director of Health and Wellbeing at Public Health England, Professor Kevin Fenton, said “e-cigarettes are not completely risk-free but when compared to smoking, evidence shows they carry just a fraction of the harm.”